bluesky/bluesky/doc/source/msg.rst

     This section of the documentation is incomplete.

-These are the 'built in' commands, some of which are deeply tied to the state of the `RunEnigne` instance.
+These are the 'built in' commands, some of which are deeply tied to the state of the `RunEngine` instance.

 create
 ++++++